Skip to main content

 Top 5 Diet Tips for a Healthy Bladder

 Did you know that the bladder is integral to the overall health of your body and your urinary system?
-A healthy, fully-functioning bladder stores urine waste produced by the kidneys as your body filters toxins and eliminates excess water.
+A healthy bladder stores urine waste produced by the kidneys as your body filters toxins and eliminates excess water.
 Then it continues to expand to hold your urine until it’s time to use the restroom.
-This process keeps toxins from building up within your body, which works to keep you healthy.
+This process prevents toxins from building up in your body, helping keep you healthy.

 1. Up your intake of fresh fruits and vegetables.